aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Since Go does not permit a pointer to a Go function to be passed as a parameter to a C function, :code:`tpfn` is required to be a pointer to a C function.
 For a pure Go application, the C function is a glue routine that in turn calls the Go function.
-The YottaDB Go wrapper provides a shell script `GenYDBGlueRoutine.sh`_ to generate glue routine functions.
+The shell script `GenYDBGlueRoutine.sh`_ generates glue routine functions.

 Any function implementing logic for a transaction should return :code:`error` with one of the following: